-Current payment rates are set at the 50th percentile of the 2018 MRS for all rates with the exception of infant and toddler rates which are at the 75th percentile of the 2018 MRS. Arizona has established individual maximum payment rates for a full range of providers (i.e., center, group home, and home-based care), and families have access to and a choice of this range of child care providers.
-These rates further differentiate among ages of children in care, full and part daycare, and care provided in different geographic regions resulting in 144 unique maximum payment rates.
+Current payment rates are set at the 75th percentile of the 2018 MRS for all rates.
+To reference current payment rates in comparison to the 2022 MRS see section 4.3.1.

+Arizona has established individual maximum payment rates for a full range of providers (i.e., center, group home, and home-based care), and families have access to and a choice of this range of child care providers.
+These rates further differentiate among ages of children in care, and care provided in different geographic regions.
 The State continues to complete a comprehensive assessment of rates every two years as required and discussed previously.
 Most median rates for full-time care have increased by between 15 and 25 percent.
 Due to these increases, current subsidy payment rates now lag current market rates, with most current subsidy rates at less than the 33rd percentile of current market rates.

+b.
 Describe the process used for setting rates, including how the Lead Agency factors in the cost of care, including any increased costs and provider fees because of COVID-19, and how such costs may be modified after the pandemic subsides.
-Amendment 2: